 How will the e-learning work

-Learners will have access to the course for two weeks and be able to study online at a time and location that is convenient to them.
+E-learning is self led so learners will have access to the course for four weeks and be able to study online at a time and location that is convenient to them.

-Tutor support will be available via telephone / video call.
+Tutor support will be available upon request.
+This is usually done via telephone / video call.